UofMontreal-Multiexpo/uom.dat/README.md

 ## Documentation

-In addition to the manuals of the package, data, classes and functions (accessible by the `help` function), the **doc** directory contains:
+In addition to the manuals of the package, data, classes and functions (accessible by the `help` function), the **inst/doc** directory contains:

 * An organized list of the datasets, functions, classes and methods, in the file `list_of_help_pages.html`.